power-watt/notes/machine-learning-resources.md

 ### Internet of Things (IoT)
 * Connecting things to the internet that normally aren't connected
-  * Examples: "Smart" devices - Smart phone, Smart Watch, Smart Home - Basically are all IoT
+  * Examples: "Smart" devices - Smart phone, Smart Watch, Smart Home - All are IoT
   * Other Example: fridge, toaster, or car engine being connected to the internet
 * Arduinos and Raspberry Pis are good for this
 * **Industrial Internet of Things (IIoT)**